Docker Hub Alternatives

 Migration steps

-1. Push images to registry.gitlab.com/group/project/image with CI_REGISTRY tokens.
+1. Push images to registry.gitlab.com/group/project/image using CI_REGISTRY tokens in .gitlab-ci.yml.

-2. Update Kubernetes manifests to pull from GitLab registry.
+2. Update Kubernetes manifests or Helm charts to pull from the GitLab registry URI.

-4. Cancel Docker Hub Pro once GitLab CI flows are stable.
+4. Cancel Docker Hub Pro once GitLab CI flows are stable in production.

-Not for: GitLab Container Registry is the wrong fit for teams not on GitLab; Docker Hub, GHCR, or AWS ECR fit those better.
+Not for: GitLab Container Registry is the wrong fit for teams not on GitLab.
+Docker Hub, GHCR, or AWS ECR fit non-GitLab workflows better.

 Paid plans from $29.00/mo